chrisgundling/YoloLight/README.md

 On line 17-18 in `yolo_light/scripts/net/yolo/test.py` you must uncomment line 17 and comment line 18.

 On line 73-74 in `yolo_light/scripts/net/flow.py` you must comment line 73 and uncomment line 74.

+In return_predict function in `yolo_light/scripts/net/flow.py` add the input imname.

 ## More Info About Other Features of Darkflow
 Seperate from what is decribed above, for testing outside of ROS, you can also just run `flow`.